Do you have a blogging mentor? Do you need a business mentor? What is a mentor? These are all valid questions for budding entrepreneurs.

 The website findamentor.com offers to help you find a mentor, be a mentor, or even create a mastermind group!
 Not all of the mentors here will be free, so keep that in mind.

-Sites like Quora have forums filled with authorities in all areas of life, and this is a great place so scout around and meet some new people.
+Sites like Quora have forums filled with authorities in all areas of life.
+This is a great place so scout around and meet some new people.
 You may not find a mentor right away, but you may find the kind of people who can connect you to one.

 You do not have to discount people in your real life either.
 There are a lot of people who are non-bloggers who are very good at marketing and business strategy.